SansGuidon/bookmarks/README.md

 * [Twoogle](https://twoogle.info/?q=) - Search tweets in realtime
 * [AcquiredBy](https://acquiredby.co/) - Definitive list of tech acquisitions
 * [Trendsmap](https://www.trendsmap.com/) - shows you the latest trends from Twitter, for anywhere in the world.
+* [Daniel Miessler](https://danielmiessler.com/blog/) - a very interesting blog about InfoSec, technology and humans

 # Operations / IT OPS
 * [TechBeacon](https://techbeacon.com/25-it-ops-pros-experts-follow-twitter) - 25 IT Ops pros and experts to follow on Twitter